-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Time Settings.
-It is 12-hour time by default, and you can toggle on to change to 24-hour time.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > System Tools > Time Settings. - 3.
+If you want the time to be displayed in 24-hour format, toggle on the 24-Hour Time button.

-To get time from the internet:
+To get time from the Internet:

-1. In the Set Time field, select Get automatically from the Internet.
+1. In the Set Time field, select Get from the Internet.

 - 2. Select your local Time Zone from the drop-down list. - 3.
 In the NTP Server I fileld, enter the IP address or domain name of your desired NTP Server. - 4.
 (Optional) In the NTP Server II fileld, enter the IP address or domain name of the second NTP Server. - 5.
-Click Obtain to get the current Internet time and click Save.
+Click Obtain to get the current internet time and click Save.